-What is clear in the findings for this report is that the number of our samples was well short of our intended goal (we only had 9 essays to evaluate).
-The department is going to develop a more effective way of gathering artifacts from individual courses in order to reach the 25-30 essays to evaluate in our holistic rubric.
+Although we fell short in our goal for the number of artifacts gathered, we collected more this year than last (17 this year, 9 last year).
+The department is going to continue to explore more effective ways of gathering artifacts from individual courses in order to reach the 25-30 essays to evaluate in our holistic rubric.
 We believe that will give a more accurate overall assessment.